Untitled, by Jean-Michel Basquiat (1984)

 For example, someone might be in the habit of acting like they are perfect and superior in every way.
 Their mask of superiority is what their chief feature wants the world to see instead of the terrible truth within — an ordinary, flawed human being.
 This would be part of the chief feature of arrogance.

 The persona layer of the chief features is a cover story, a decoy, a fabrication.
 And it is specifically crafted to hide what lies underneath …

 There is within each of us a hidden layer of negativity and denial, known in psychology as the shadow.

 The shadow includes all the childish ways we would act out our negative feelings, were we to allow it.
-Such negativity may be directed either against the world outside or against the self — but it is single-minded and desperate, being driven by our worst fears, our inner demons.
+Such negativity may be directed either against the world outside or specific others or against the self — but it is single-minded and desperate, being driven by our worst fears, our inner demons.

 The “demons” within us represent our personality at its most selfish, destructive and immature.
 These childish aspects of ourselves are obsessed with getting their own way, and terrified of getting it wrong.

 We wear the persona as a mask to hide these ugly tendencies from public view.
 The outer image of ourselves portrayed by the persona is usually the exact opposite of the inner image we hold of our own shadow.
 If my suppressed urge (shadow) is to be nasty, for example, my public image (persona) may come across as unusually nice.

 Finally, if we lift away this negative reactive layer (the shadow), we find the emotional core of the chief feature.
 This is a core of fear — personified as the helpless young child within us who fears to repeat some sort of painful experience.

 At the core of personality we have our emotional memory banks from early childhood, even from birth.
 There will also be emotional resonances with traumas from past lives.
 Here is where all experiences of loss, deprivation, abandonment, neglect, abuse and mistreatment have left their mark.